open-toast/gummy-bears/README.md

 The set of desugared methods is defined by the version of D8, which itself is defined by the android gradle plugin, as well as the minimum SDK level.

-This project provides a safe and more accurate set of signatures for Android 4.4-10 + Android Gradle 3.x.
+This project provides a safe and more accurate set of signatures for Android 4.4-10 + Android Gradle 3+.
 The additional _sugary_ signatures are generated from hand-written stubs.
 The reference point for the stubs is the [D8 source code](https://r8.googlesource.com/r8/+/master/src/main/java/com/android/tools/r8/ir/desugar/BackportedMethodRewriter.java).

-In the future, it will provide an expanded set of signatures for Android Gradle 4's _core library desugaring_, including `java.time`, `ConcurrentHashMap`, etc.
+This project also provides experimental sets of signatures for Android Gradle 4's _core library desugaring_, including `java.time`, `ConcurrentHashMap`, etc. The artifacts are tagged with the `coreLib` classifier and are available for Android 4.4-8.1.

 ## How to use

 Specify the latest version `com.toasttab.android:gummy-bears-api-${api}` as the set of signatures for Animal Sniffer.

-Gradle:
+### Gradle

 ```groovy
 plugins {